ulen7/Minecraft/All_in_1/README.md

 ---

 ## Planned Features
-- [ ] Other checks like port repetion and different name for backups
+- [X] Other checks like port repetion and different name for backups
 - [ ] Allow user to select when to do the backups and how often.
 - [ ] Option to display and validate YAML before launch
 - [ ] Manual mod input for Fabric servers
 - [ ] Auto-add Geyser plugin for Spigot and Paper
-- [ ] Setup logging infrastructure
-- [ ] Support for custom profiles (saved configurations)
-- [ ] .env support for cleaner docker-compose templates
+- [X] .env support for cleaner docker-compose templates

 ## License
 This project is released under the MIT License.